+ENVIRONMENTAL

-Issue ENVIRONMENTAL Comment
+Issue Comment

-The design adequately responds to the northern aspect of the site, allowing for sunlight and ventilation to permeate the dwelling, reducing the need for additional heating and cooling.
-However in proposing the design of a substantial two-storey dwelling with an east-west orientation, it effectively reduces the provision of the adjoining property to be afforded with sufficient sunlight to habitable rooms on its northern elevation.
+ventilation to permeate the dwelling, reducing However in proposing the design of a subs ern aspect of the site, allowing for sunlight and g the need for additional heating and cooling. tantial two-storey dwelling with an east-west n of the adjoining property to be afforded with thern elevation.